Factbox: What's in the U.S. Senate's bipartisan $1 trillion infrastructure bill?

-WASHINGTON (Reuters) - The U.S. Senate pushed ahead on Monday with a roughly $1 trillion bipartisan infrastructure bill to update America’s roads, bridges and broadband networks, clearing the way for a possible vote on the package later this week.
+WASHINGTON, Aug 3 (Reuters) - The Democratic-controlled U.S. Senate is working on a roughly $1 trillion bipartisan infrastructure bill to update America's roads, bridges and broadband networks, clearing the way for a possible vote on the package later this week.

-The legislation includes $550 billion in new spending, while the rest of the $1 trillion is comprised of previously approved funding.
+The legislation, President Joe Biden's top domestic priority, includes $550 billion in new spending, while the rest of the $1 trillion is comprised of previously approved funding.

 Here are some of the details of the bipartisan bill: